Abu Dhabi healthcare platform seeks to raise 3.62 bln dirhams from IPO

-DUBAI, Dec 1 (Reuters) - Abu Dhabi's PureHealth Holding, owned by sovereign wealth fund ADQ and one of the capital's biggest conglomerates, on Friday said it plans to raise 3.62 billion dirhams ($985.81 million) from the sale of a 10% stake through a public share sale.
+DUBAI, Dec 1 (Reuters) - Abu Dhabi's PureHealth Holding, owned by Abu Dhabi sovereign wealth fund ADQ and one of the capital's biggest conglomerates, on Friday said it plans to raise 3.62 billion dirhams ($985.81 million) from the sale of a 10% stake in a public share sale.

+PureHealth played a pivotal role in screening for COVID-19 infections in the United Arab Emirates, and its initial public offering has been in the works for years.
+It is the UAE's largest healthcare provider, but has plans to grow internationally.

-The Middle East's largest integrated healthcare platform is is offering about 1.11 billion shares at an offering price of 3.26 dirhams, according to an emailed statement.
+The company is offering about 1.11 billion shares at an offering price of 3.26 dirhams during the subscription period which opens on Dec.
+6 and ends on Dec.
+11, according to an emailed statement.

-PureHealth's subscription period will open on Dec.
-6 and close on Dec.
-11, it added.
+Both ADQ and International Holding Company (IHC) are chaired by Sheikh Tahnoun bin Zayed Al Nahyan, the national security adviser and a brother of UAE President Sheikh Mohammed bin Zayed.

+IHC subsidiaries have previously listed on the ADX exchange to boost the market as part of a broader strategy to diversify the city-state's economy away from hydrocarbons, deepen capital markets, and spur investment.

 ($1 = 3.6721 UAE dirham)